dykyi-roman/architecture/event_driven_architecture.md

 * Event design
 * Idempotency of handlers

+## When to apply
+* Applications requiring high performance
+* Systems with a high degree of component independence
+* Integration with external systems
+* Scalable distributed systems
+* Applications requiring high reactivity

+## How to implement
+* Identify key events in the system
+* Choose the appropriate infrastructure
+* Implement publishers and subscribers
+* Organize the message scheme
+* Configure error handling and redelivery

 ### Event Sourcing
 Each service publishes an event whenever it updates its data.
 Other services subscribe to events.
 When an event is received, a service does something.